Texting While Driving Can Have Fatal Consequences

 Distracted driving lawyer Kathy McArthur and the Georgia personal injury attorneys at McArthur Law Firm understand that every driver on the road has a duty to drive safely and prudently.
 When people are texting while driving, they run a risk of needlessly injuring or killing innocent motorists and pedestrians.
 Texting while driving is currently against the law in Georgia.
 However, unfortunately, it continues to be a common practice on our roadways.

-What are Georgia Distracted Driving Laws?
-Texting While Driving and Other Driving Distractions are Major Threats
+What Are Georgia Distracted Driving Laws?
+Texting While Driving And Other Driving Distractions Are Major Threats.

 Cellphones and smartphones have quickly become the most common distraction associated with car accidents.
 Instead of watching the road, drivers are making calls and sending text messages.
 According to texting while driving accident statistics released by Distraction.gov, the average time a driver’s eyes are off the road while texting is five seconds.
-Considering that statistic, if a driver writes or reads a text when driving a car 55 mph, his or her eyes would be off the road for enough time to drive the length of a football field.
+Considering that statistic, if a driver writes or reads a text when driving a car at 55 mph, his or her eyes would be off the road for enough time to drive the length of a football field.

-Does the Prosecutor Represent Victims of Distracted Driving Accidents?
+Does The Prosecutor Represent Victims Of Distracted Driving Accidents?

 If you were a victim of a texting while driving accident, then the driver who caused the crash may have gotten a traffic ticket or citation by the police.
-This means there is a criminal charge pending, which may result in fines or jail time for the driver.
+This means there is a criminal charge pending, which may result in fines or jail time for the responsible driver.

 Car wreck victims must understand that the state’s prosecuting attorney does not represent them for personal injury claims.
 Additionally, the prosecuting attorney cannot secure money damages from the victims’ losses.
 Only a car wreck attorney can do this.
 Victims do not have to wait for criminal charges to conclude before contacting a personal injury lawyer.
 Even if the distracted driver did not face charges or a traffic citation, victims can still recoup personal injury damages.